Psychotherapists provide talk therapy to help people manage and improve their mental health and emotional wellbeing.

-Pay for psychotherapists varies depending on experience, employer and location.
+Pay for psychotherapists varies depending on experience, qualifications and employer.

 (This information is a guide only.
 Find out more about the sources of our pay information)